NotePlan/plugins/README.md

 These are the most common commands you will use while developing:

 #### File Watcher
-The default watch command `npc plugin:dev --watch` (without any other arguments) command will rebuild _all_ plugins just in case shared files affect another plugin.
+The default watch command `npc plugin:dev <your_plugin_folder> --watch`:

-`npc plugin:dev` from the root of your local `NotePlan/plugins` repository which will bundle all the files in your `/src` directory into single file `scripts.js` and will be copied from your repository directory to your Plugins folder in the running NotePlan data directory for testing.
+`npc plugin:dev` from the root of your local `NotePlan/plugins` repository which will bundle all the files in your `/src` directory into single file `script.js` and will be copied from your repository directory to your Plugins folder in the running NotePlan data directory for testing.

 *Note: The watcher will remain running, _watching_ the NotePlan directory and re-compile whenever changes have been made to your `<your_plugin>/src` JavaScript files.*